-- Tested how management estimated the inventory provision, which included the following: - Tested the data used by management in determining the inventory provision and recalculated the mathematical accuracy of the inventory provision. - Evaluated the appropriateness of management's inventory provision methodology. - For capital equipment, evaluated on a sample basis the reasonableness of market prices for equipment and management's assessment of forecasted demand by assessing historical movements, forecasted external metrics supporting product demand and based on discussions with management, including operations personnel. - For all other inventories, evaluated the reasonableness of the rate applied to the items that have not been sold or utilized in production for the past 24 months by considering past experience. - Tested the completeness of the inventory provision by: - Testing the parts to be used in production and finished goods available for sale inventories at year-end were recorded at the lower of cost and net realizable value by comparing a sample of inventory items have not been sold or utilized in production in the 24 months previous to the consolidated statements of financial position date.
-This resulted in a charge of \$363,000.
+- Tested how management estimated the inventory provision, which included the following: - Tested the data used by management in determining the inventory provision and recalculated the mathematical accuracy of the inventory provision. - Evaluated the appropriateness of management's inventory provision methodology. - For capital equipment, evaluated on a sample basis the reasonableness of market prices for equipment and management's assessment of forecasted demand by assessing historical movements, forecasted external metrics supporting product demand and based on discussions with management, including operations personnel. - For all other inventories evaluated the reasonableness of: - the rate applied to the items that have not been sold or utilized in production for the past 24 months by considering past experience; - management's benchmark level of quantity movements threshold of 25% to evaluate the inventory provision recovery through qualitative evaluations and considering past experience.